Video Recovery

 Best Practices

-• Verify playback from the recovery destination before deleting scan results.
+- Verify playback from the destination before deleting the scan results.

-• Deep Scan is usually needed when DCIM or camera folders are gone.
+- Deep Scan is usually needed once DCIM or camera folders are gone.

 Video Recovery Guidance